Flint Texas Attractions and Things to Do

 The area surrounding Flint offers a great variety of tourist attractions and things to do, for both residents and visitors.

 American Freedom Museum, Bullard, Texas

-Just south of Flint, in Bullard, is the new American Freedom Museum is located just a few blocks from downtown Bullard on the Brookhill School campus.
+Just south of Flint, in Bullard, is the American Freedom Museum located just a few blocks from downtown Bullard on the Brookhill School campus.
 The Museum contains 15,000 sq.ft. of galleries showcasing a collection of over 600 artifacts and documents about our nation’s history.